Frequently Asked Questions

 We have a colour coded pricing structure that means we know exactly how long an item has been on the shop floor.
 After four weeks if an item has not sold it is reduced in price.
 This system also helps us to price items and achieve the best value for donations.

 Where your donation goes

 Our mission is to honour the fundraising potential of each donation so that we can consistently offer good value items to our customers and, ultimately, raise as much money as possible to help enable outstanding personalised care for our patients.

-Even if an item doesn’t sell in our shops, we can still make money from it by selling it online or sending it to be recycled (clothing only).
+Even if an item does not sell in our shops, we can still make money from it by selling it online or sending it to be recycled (clothing only).

-St Helier Store has limited space for donations, if you are able to we would prefer you to drop donations to our centralised sorting in St Ouen.
-Donations accepted between 8.30 to 3.30 Monday to Saturday
+St Helier Store has limited space for donations, If you are able to, we would prefer you to drop donations to our centralised sorting at our St Ouen store.
+Donations are accepted between 08:30 and 15:30, Monday - Saturday.